-A very small Open source Digital Walkie Talkie project made based on ATMEGA8 and a well known RFM12B RF module to send & receive voiceDesigned by Senior Electron LLC, Ships from United States of America
+A very small Open source Digital Walkie Talkie project made based on ATMEGA8 and a well known RFM12B RF module to send & receive voiceDesigned by Senior Electron LLC in United States of America

 you will get 2 bare boards + schematic + pcb + source code + list of components and you can do it your self easily